What is the Sustainable Building Advisory Service?

 The SBAS provides recommendations for best practice sustainable building designs that go beyond the thermal comfort, water and energy efficiencies currently promoted by the regulation - Building Sustainability Index (BASIX).

 Why get involved?

-- Reduced operating costs through a decrease in energy and water consumption
+- Reduced operating costs through increased insulation, glazing, passive heating and cooling

 - Reduced environmental impacts